-Duke Svrach:
+Duke Syrach:

-also a title or alternative name for the Orisha Omulu, who in the Quimbanda adaptations of Verum rules the second group of fifteen spirits in essentially the same way that Syrach rules the first group of girlsteen.
-Column is both the name of the Counter; (Column to the counter) Exu Calunga, the Exu whose precinct is the cemetery.
-Calunga is spirits in essentially the same way that Syrach rules the first group of eighteen.
+Exu Calunga, the Exu whose precinct is the cemetery.
+Calunga is also a title or alternative name for the Orisha Omulu, who in the Quimbanda adaptations of Verum rules the second group of fifteen spirits in essentially the same way that Syrach rules the first group of eighteen.
 Calunga is both the name of the Cemetery (Calunga Pequena) and Ocean (Calunga Grande), the lesser and greater Calunga.
 Both meanings point towards associations with Binah.

-Pontos Riscados of Exu Calunga Claunech:
+Pontos Riscados of Exu Calunga

+Claunech: